 Some of the most commonly employed methods of marking food packaging utilize ink.
 This is because various methods of ink printing (from hand held printers used in stores to carton and case coders used during production) tend to be the most cost-effective solutions for direct part marking food packaging.
 The versatile properties of ink are another reason why ink can be an ideal solution for the coding of flexible packaging.

-Ink for food packaging, for instance, is able to be used on the types of surfaces food is typically packed inside of.
+Ink for food packaging, for instance, can be used on the types of surfaces food is typically packed inside of.
 Most food products are packaged in various types of plastic, glass, and paper.
 These surfaces present challenges, like those we discussed above, and ink is one of the least expensive and simple ways of marking them.

 Additionally, ink can be used with various marking methods, like rubber stamps and portable ink jet printers, that are easy to adjust.
 Expiration dates, for example, need to be adjusted continuously so any marking method used to mark an expiration date needs to be easy to change.